kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 - Your server is live (i.e., it completes all client requests, assuming a reliable ordered network)
 - It satisfies eventual consistency
-- `Get` operations are not forwared
+- `Get` operations are not forwarded
 - The servers don't return more than one `Reply` for a given command.

 Questions to think about: